KevinWu098/TwitLP/README.md

 Using Google's Bard and some web scraping with Beautiful Soup, TwitLP aims to concisely summarize a TL back down to 280 characters.

 ## Demo
-Access a live demo of TwitLP hosted on HuggingFace: [TwitTL](https://huggingface.co/spaces/hamlegs/TwitTL)
+Access a live Twitterless demo of TwitLP hosted on HuggingFace: [TwitTL](https://huggingface.co/spaces/hamlegs/TwitTL)